klkgang/Halloween/README.md

 and it works by first letting the user see a screen with a button that says "try your luck" and then the user can get 3 different results

--The fisrt result called "sweet" which is the good result where the user a screen appears that says "you got a candy"
+-The fisrt result called "dulce" which is the good result where the user a screen appears that says "you got a candy"

 -The second result is the "dulce" this result writes in the